The Pac-12 South Division entered the weekend complicated. But the most unlikely scenario made it simple.

 The Utes lost running back John White in the first half to an ankle injury.
 They had been 7-0 this season when he rushed for over 100 yards.
 He finished with 28 on 10 carries.

 Utah also had a scary moment when guard Sam Brenner was down on the field for several minutes and was taken away in an ambulance.
-Word from school officials is it was some sort of neck injury but he had full movement in all of his limbs.
+Word from school officials is it was some sort of neck in injury but he had full movement in all of his limbs.

-But the South no longer is.
+Just like the South no longer is.